jasonbot/weblog/content/weblog/playing-classicube-at-work.md

 ## Hosting on Tailnet

 Here comes an idea: my employer pays for a Tailscale corporate account, and all of our dev machines belong to the work tailnet.
 This is good, I can just point everyone to my work Mac.

+### I Don't Want to Put a Personal Device on the Work Tailnet

+My Raspberry Pi Collection has begun to dwindle, and I am not a fan of putting personal devices on work networks anyway.

 ### My Work Mac Has a Firewall I Can't Disable